inivekin/abosa/abosa.typ

 and rapid cycles of bloodrush - enemy to all contentment.
-External sounds do not subsist, with isolating vaccuum tech my snarling hastened breaths should mist, but I've no bending light to check, for just neutrinos wriggle through,
+External sounds do not subsist, with isolating vaccuum tech, my snarling hastened breaths should mist but I've no bending light to check, for just neutrinos wriggle through,
 I'm sealed to high hermetics,